narcan-zz/api-tools/GA Management Magic/README.md

 ---------
 The Google Analytics Management API can be accessed through a Google Sheet to list and update settings data in a tabular format.
 This application lists management entities from Google Analytics into your sheet, and allows you to update settings based on edits or additions in your sheet.

+###Installing the tool
+This tool can be installed through the Google Add-ons Web Store.
+It can also be installed by placing all the Apps Script files in this repository into [a script bound to a Google Sheet](https://developers.google.com/apps-script/guides/bound).

 ##Working with Custom Dimensions in Google Sheets
 ####Listing Custom Dimensions
 To list custom dimensions from a property (or list of properties), run the __List custom dimensions__ command from the add-on menu.
 At the prompt, enter one or more property ID(s) from which to list custom dimension settings in your sheet.